 - For endoscopic mucosal resection, use 45390

 Modifier 33 should be appended to a preventive screening exam code for a non-Medicare patient.
 It should also be appended to a therapeutic screening code, as is the case here with the colonoscopy and removal of polyp(s) (45385-33).
 This modifier tells the payor that the therapeutic procedure should be reimbursed without regard to a patient’s copayment or deductible.

 The CPT coding manual gives the following description for Modifier 33:

-Preventive service; when the primary purpose of the service is the delivery of an evidence-based service in accordance with a US Preventive Services Task Force A or B rating in effect and other preventive services identified in preventive services mandates (legislative or regulatory), the service may be identified by adding 33 to the procedure.
+Preventive Services; When the primary purpose of the service is the delivery of an evidence-based service in accordance with a US Preventive Services Task Force A or B rating in effect and other preventive services identified in preventive services mandates (legislative or regulatory), the service may be identified by adding 33 to the procedure.
 For separately reported services specifically identified as preventive, the modifier should not be used.

 CPT code 45384 is incorrect, because the code description indicates the polyps were removed by hot biopsy forceps.